wohamid/SuppDapp/README.md

 put your secret in `.env` (see `.env.template`)

-Run the backend with `npm run localdev` or run both backend and parcel watch with `npm start`
+Run the backend with `npm run localdev` or run both backend and parcel build with `npm start`

 A function that generates the script text to be pasted into someone's document: